SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

   - **ResourceId**: The objectId of the resource service principal to which access has been granted.
   - **Scope**: The value of the scope claim that the resource application should expect in the OAuth 2.0 access token.

 - To **revoke a previously granted permission**, use the `Revoke-SPOTenantServicePrincipalPermission -ObjectId <String>` cmdlet.
-In the `ObjectId` parameter, you should specify the ObjectId of the grant that you want to revoke, which you can obtain by using the `Get-SPOTenantServicePrincipalPermissionGrants` cmdlet.
+In the `ObjectId` parameter, you should specify the objectId of the grant that you want to revoke, which you can obtain by using the `Get-SPOTenantServicePrincipalPermissionGrants` cmdlet.

   > [!NOTE]
   > Revoking a permission doesn't trigger any changes to the app catalog or any of the deployed applications.
 The only consequence of revoking a permission is that any application used in the tenant will not be able to connect to the resources for which the permission has been revoked.